aws-powertools/powertools-lambda-java/docs/core/logging.md

 **Key features**

 * Capture key fields from Lambda context, cold start and structures logging output as JSON
-* Log Lambda event when instructed (disabled by default)
-    - Enable explicitly via annotation param
+* Log Lambda event when instructed, disabled by default, can be enabled explicitly via annotation param
 * Append additional keys to structured log at any point in time

 ## Initialization

 Powertools extends the functionality of Log4J.
-Below is an example log4j2.xml file, with the LambdaJsonLayout configured.
+Below is an example `#!xml log4j2.xml` file, with the `#!java LambdaJsonLayout` configured.

 === "log4j2.xml"

-    ```xml
+    ```xml hl_lines="5"
     <?xml version="1.0" encoding="UTF-8"?>
     <Configuration packages="com.amazonaws.services.lambda.runtime.log4j2">
         <Appenders>